Homeless Shelter Access for Transgender People

 To help shelters better serve transgender guests, and to ensure transgender people know their rights when seeking shelter, the Massachusetts Transgender Political Coalition (MTPC) and GLAD are launching a shelter access education project.

-No one should be deciding to stay on the streets because being in a shelter is even more dangerous, not just for their physical well-being but for their emotional well-being too.
+No one should be deciding to stay on the streets because being in a shelter is even more dangerous, not just for their physical health but for their mental health too.

 Best Practices and a Model Policy for Shelters